By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Fast forward to January, and in a rather humorous style, Elkees Media asked the question directed at Gary Illyes, “I can see your penguin is ill from last one year.
 Will it be ok this month?
 I mean will it come in an update?”

 Gary Illyes responded to the Elkees Media in a similarly humorous fashion, saying that “the Penguins are getting closer to freedom, but we don’t have a specific date yet.”

 In a follow-up to that tweet, Gary Illyes further clarified that they couldn’t release something that has not been tested extensively.

 This implies that it may be some time before the update is forthcoming.
 We suspect that the update will not roll out this month (as previously indicated).

-It is not uncommon for Google to delay the launch of planned updates for “ technical reasons “, but with the launch date (albeit, unconfirmed indications) being put back on multiple occasions we wonder if they are having difficulties making the “Real-time” aspect of the new update work.
+It is not uncommon for Google to delay the launch of planned updates for " technical reasons".
+With the launch date being put back on multiple occasions, we wonder if they are having difficulties making the “Real-time” aspect of the new update work.

 We further contemplate that with all the negative SEO (mass link spamming against competitors) that has happened since the last Penguin Update, back in October 2014 whether Google is having difficulty distinguishing between legitimate websites hit by spam attacks, and the spammers themselves.
 This, of course, maybe just a matter of fine-tuning that is the cause of the delay, rather than anything significant.